 Using a feature that requires many correlated actions;

 Presenting a new functionality in a structured way.

 When turned off

-Other times, you want to present and make visible your onboarding material in an organized way, but having a sequence and step completion is not needed.
+Other times, you want to present and make your onboarding material in an organized way visible, but having a sequence and step completion is unnecessary.
 Disabling progression will support you in achieving that.

 For that purpose, everyday use cases would be:

 A help center or a knowledge base where you can support your users 24/7;